oauth-wg/oauth-sd-jwt-vc/draft-terbu-oauth-jwt-vc.md

 # Verification and Processing {#vc-sd-jwt-verification-and-processing}

-The recipient of the JWT VC MUST process and verify a JWT VC or an SD-JWT VC as
+The recipient of the JWT-based VC MUST process and verify a JWT VC or an SD-JWT VC as
 follows:

  1. REQUIRED.
-To process and verify a JWT VC, follow the stepd defined in Section 7.2 of [@!RFC7519].
+To process and verify a JWT VC, follow the steps defined in Section 7.2 of [@!RFC7519].
 To process and verify a SD-JWT VC, follow the steps defined in Section 6 of [@!I-D.ietf-oauth-selective-disclosure-jwt].
 For the verification, the `iss` claim in the payload MAY be used to retrieve the public